 4.1 The effectiveness of the Fire Safety Policy depends on the full co-operation of every member of staff, without exception.
 Co-operation is encouraged from the highest level.
 Complying with the fire safety procedures is regarded as a basic duty by all the staff and an essential obligation for all staff with management responsibility.
-The Head is responsible for coordinating the fire evacuation of all school buildings in the event of a fire emergency, or if he/she is not present then the Head of Senior School or Deputy Head, Academic carries out this role.
+The Head is responsible for coordinating the fire evacuation of all School buildings in the event of a fire emergency, or if they are not present then the Deputy Head, Academic carries out this role.